The Oklahoma Car Accident Lawyers You Can Trust

 What types of car accidents do we handle?

-Lawter & Associates is a leading Oklahoma law firm that isn’t afraid to take on the tough cases.
+We are a leading law firm that isn’t afraid to take on the tough cases.
 Our lawyers have the sharp legal skills that you can only get through decades of winning substantial settlements and verdicts.
 With offices in Oklahoma City and Tulsa, our attorneys reach every corner of the state to fight for those who have been injured by someone else’s negligence.

-We represent people in all types of accidents caused by a variety of factors.
-Some of the cases we most frequently handle involve at-fault drivers whose recklessness, inattention to the road, or error in judgement.
+We represent people in all types of collisions caused by a variety of factors.
+Some of the cases we most frequently handle involve recklessness, inattention to the road, or errors in judgement.

 Common types of negligent drivers